 Moreover, the area around Mersing Jetty was quite big and the coach could park anywhere.
 We asked many people and some travel agencies who also did not know where the travel buses would stop.

 There was another coach terminal about 10 minutes of walk away from the Mersing Ferry Terminal.
-It was the same direction of where we had lunch but much further away.
+It was the same direction where we had lunch but much further away.
 We finally reached the coach terminal after asking for the exact direction again from Chamek Kopitiam.

-After asking the same question to several people, a man told us confidently that the bus that we were searching was parked near to the Mersing Ferry Terminal from where we came.
+After asking the same question to several people, a man told us confidently that the bus that we were searching for was parked near to the Mersing Ferry Terminal from where we came.

 It was a very scorching and humid afternoon.
 The thought of walking back again with luggage on hand irked me.
 The man offered a taxi ride back for RM$ 10.
 We rejected him politely because we had spent all our money (Ringgits) away.
 The friendliness diminished on his face like lightning.

 We asked around (again) where would the bus be parked after walking back to the ferry terminal.
-Finally, some young chaps pointed to us the direction of the coach as shown in the first photo below.
+Finally, some young chaps pointed to us in the direction of the coach as shown in the first photo below.

 In the photo below, the first one suggested the parking position of the coach.
-The next two showed the surrounding of Mersing Ferry Terminal.
+The next two showed the surrounding of the Mersing Ferry Terminal.
 The coach is on the left side of the photo.

 We boarded the bus and saw the same friendly Malay driver who drove us to Mersing on the first day.
 We requested to alight in Boon Lay but he said he would stop at Golden Mile Complex first before proceeding to Boon Lay.